shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Q: what for is bat?
+A: it's coming from windows...

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();